 The Free Keyword Tool by WordStream is ideal for introductory niche keyword research:

 Most keyword suggestion tools only generate a brief list of terms.
 But you're trying to generate a broad portfolio of keywords, including keyword variations you might not be able to come up with on your own.

-As you can see, WordStream's niche keyword tool returns over 2,500 keyword ideas for the phrase "organic baby."
+As you can see, WordStream's niche keyword tool returns hundreds of keyword ideas for the phrase "organic baby."
 This is a great start.
 But, unfortunately, it's very unlikely that all of these keyword suggestions will ultimately be valuable to you.

 Step 2: Refine Your Niche Keyword List